 - Calculating Compensation For A Torn Hamstring

-- Does No Win No Fee Cost Less?
+- Make A No Win No Fee Hamstring Injury Compensation Claim Today

 - More Resources About Torn Hamstring Claims

-In order to claim compensation, you need to demonstrate that your injury came about as a result of a breach of duty of care.
+In order to make a hamstring injury compensation claim, you need to demonstrate that your injury came about as a result of a breach of duty of care.
 There are a number of different scenarios in which you’re owed a duty of care which we will look at later on in this guide.

 A torn hamstring can have a number of different effects on your quality of life.
 As well as causing you pain, it could impact your mobility by stopping you from walking.
 In turn, this might stop you from being able to work, which could result in a loss of earnings.